-Sarah has two children, one currently in Year 6 at Hampton Junior School, both of whom have benefitted greatly from their experience at the schools.
+Sarah has two teenage children, both of whom have benefitted greatly from their experience at the Hampton Primary Partnership schools.

-She feels honoured to have the opportunity to contribute to the continued success of the schools by being a member of the Governing Body.
-Sarah is currently the Co-Chair of the School Improvement Committee, and nominated governor for SEND (Special Educational Needs & Disability).
+She feels honoured to have the opportunity to contribute to the continued success of the schools by being a member of the Governing Body and currently sits on the School Improvement Committee.

 Her professional background is in educational and medical publishing, working in psychological and educational assessment.